-A student will only receive high school credit for the course upon successful completion of a grade of "C" or higher and be accompanied by previous Middle School report cards for validation.
+A student will only receive high school credit for the course upon successful completion of the high school final exam and a passing grade.
+The student will have the opportunity to take the school final exam.
+If the student correctly answers at least 70% of the questions on this exam, he or she will earn high school credit for the class.
 If not, the course must be retaken on the high school level.